As we all know and lament, sizing can vary widely from brand to brand. Here’s how things work at Aqua Underwear!

 Yarrow

-Classic boxer brief with the same packing features as the Sego -pocket openings on the inside and out, plus a no-show elasticized o-opening- as but with a higher waist, longer leg, and traditional fly opening
+Classic boxer brief with traditional fly openings on the inside and out, plus a middle layer with a no-show elasticized o-opening.

 Don’t have a measuring tape?
 Try using a string, phone charger cord etc. to wrap around your body, then measure that along a ruler.